hmc-cs111-spring2023/cs111-project-pitch-everettbu/project.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+My inital thought was I would say %50/%50 but after further thought I belive it to be %75/%25.
+This is based on the fact that I will be writing two DSLs which should give me pleanty of oppertunity to directly engage in language design.
+However, this is taylored to the scope of this class assignment, if I wanted to I could add a lot of features that would require me to work with the systems aspects.

 ### Scope

 _How big an idea is this?
 How ambitious is this project?_

+I belive that this idea is very doable as a project over the remaining time that we have this semester.
+There is a chance that this project takes me slightly longer than I am currenlty expecting it to take but this is ok.
+Since I will have to start by writing the intial DSLs for my program, and then get the application up and running, I will be able to use this class as a resource to write my DSLs.
+After that, I can finish the systems aspects of the project on my own time or during the end of the semester if time permits.

 ### Benefits and drawbacks

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+This is a good idea for a project because it is something I would actually use, and often.
+It would allow me to create my own DSL and create a product I can hopefully share with others too.
+It might not be a good idea because it will require me to work a decent amount on the systems side of things which is not the main focus of this class.
+Also, many people are comfortable and used to using exisitng scheduling systems.
+However, I belive the pros of this project far outweigh the cons as I am passionate about working on it, I get the chance to write not one but two DSLs, and it would allow me to practice writing a functional application which is something I've been wanting to gain more experience doing.